 Main characteristics of fish broth

-Traditional fish stock has a milder, less concentrated flavor than fish fumet .
-This is because it's generally cooked for longer and can include a wider variety of fish, not just white fish.
+Traditional fish stock has a milder and less concentrated flavor than fish fumetThis is because generally It cooks for a longer time and it can include a wider variety of fish, not just white fish.

-Greater volume
+Larger volume

 Versatility in ingredients

-How to make fish stock for paella ?
+?How to make fish stock for paella?

 Step 1.
-Selecting fish
+Fish selection

-To make a fish broth for paella , you can use a mixture of fish, including both white and blue fish.
-Monkfish heads, hake bones, sardines, or even shrimp or prawns can be excellent options.
+For to make a fish stock for paellaYou can use a mix of fish, including both white and oily varieties.
+Monkfish heads, hake bones, sardines, or even prawns or shrimp can be excellent choices.

 Step 2.
 Preparing vegetables

 Step 3.
-Long cooking
+Prolonged cooking

 Place all the ingredients in a large pot and sauté for a couple of minutes.
 Add the shrimp and prawn heads and brown them lightly.
 You can crush them to release their juices.

-What to do with leftover fish stock ?
+?What to do with leftover fish stock?

 When is it advisable to use fish stock and when is it advisable to use fumet?